Gurrt/software-process/assignment-2/cmmi.md

 In this section we examine to which extent the various CMMi Development process areas are covered in Scrum, RUP and HealthCare.gov.
 For this we used the CMMi for Development report.
 The analysis of Scrum is based the content in the Scrum Guide [SGUIDE].
 Likewise the analysis of RUP is based on the RUP book [RUPBOOK].

+> Note to document integrators: The Process Area Descriptions may be moved to an appendix.

 ## Process Area Descriptions

 The following is a list of the CMMI process areas for Development along with a description of their purpose.
 All information was acquired from the official CMMI for Development report [CMMIREP].